ouracademy/ng2-validation/README.md

 </div>
 ```

 And it will do the same in very uniform way in all your fields in every forms in all your views.
 This package will create validation messages for you.
-It contains predefined validation messages, but you can customize it (see [customizing](#customizing))
+It contains predefined validation messages, but you can customize it (see [customizing](#customizing)).

 ## Installation
 Install the npm module by running: